cierrajw/idea-box/DTR-Cole-Cierra.md

 #### Abilities Expectations (Technical strengths and areas for desired improvement):
 - Expect to ask each other first to solve technical problems in order to leverage each others' different strengths and level each other up before reaching out to outside-of-group others for help.

+- Cierra would like to improve on utilizing the right tools for the job more consistently.

 #### Workload Expectations (What features do we each want to work on?):
-- .
+- Mostly shared, but room for independent expansion.

 #### Workflow Expectations (Git workflow/Tools/Code Review/Reviewing Pull Requests):
 - Follow the recommended Git Workflow
 - New branches per feature
 - If working separately on different code, use our names to signify whose code is whose for merge conflict resolution future-proofing.
-Ex: delete-cole, css-cierra
+Ex: delete-cole, css-cierra.
 - Use Waffle.io to manage the project

 #### Expectations for giving and receiving feedback: